01mf02/jq-lang-spec/impl.md

 <!-- https://github.com/01mf02/jaq/pull/285 -->
 Users reported three issues caused by the update semantics described in this paper;
 these were all about the semantics of "`.. |= g`".
-As explained in @ex:rec-update, our original semantics caused infinite loops, and we have since adjusted our semantics to address this issue.
+As explained in @ex:rec-update, our original semantics could cause infinite loops, and we have since adjusted our semantics to address this issue.
 The fact that there were three independent reports of the same issue related to update semantics shows that users